Pandora and the Flying Dutchman (1951) - full transcript

 and up into a measureless mist.

-through fields of ice
+Unharmed, I sailed, through fields of ice

-where the frozen crags crash
+where the frozen crags

-and mount each other, howling
+crashed and mount each other,

-like souls in hellfire.
+howling like souls in hellfire.

-Beyond the ice I sail
+Beyond the ice, I sailed

-into tropical calms
+into tropical calms,

 where the ship's timbers

-become trees again with roots
+become trees again,

-in the bottom of the sea.
+with roots in the bottom of the sea,

-The sun breeds
+the sun breeds maggots

-maggots as if water
+as if water were carrion,

-vermin swarm upon us
+and vermin swarm upon us in

-I long for death, but
+I longed for death, but

 death has been denied me.

-fell upon me.
+by lightning, fell upon me.

 In that moment of dying...

-For in that moment I died...
+for in that moment, I died...

-A great joy filled me.
+a great joy filled me.

 I was at last to be free

-of the burden of my doom,
+of the burden of my doom.

-but life flowed back
+But life flowed back

 into my unwilling brain.